kazurayam/VisualInspectionOfExcelAndPDF/README.md

 4. The publisher does not provide any push-style notification (like [RSS](https://en.wikipedia.org/wiki/RSS)) for this page.
 The publisher expects that those who are interested in the information of this page should continue watching the page as often as possible.

 5. The company I worked for had a serious interest in the Excel files.
 Some employees were asked to visit this page everyday.
-They were asked, when found updates, to trigger a series of actions to digest the Excel files.
+They were asked, when found updates, to trigger an action to process the Excel files.

 6. The employees hated this job.
 They wanted some system to automate this bullshit job.